denisapredescu/Bookstore-Management/README.md

 1. The admin can add, update and hard delete authors and categories.
 2. The user can get all the authors with their details from database or select just one based on his name.
 3. The user can get all the categories.
-4. The admin can add, update, soft delete and get all the books.
+4. The admin can add, update, soft delete, link authors and categories to books and get all the books.
 5. The user can see all the available books.
 6. The user can filter books by author or by category.
 7. The user can see his basket and submit an order.